jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 through the network of
 being used by soldiers during
 the Cold War: the ARPANet.
-It was accessed by the public later on.
+It was made accessible to the public later on.
 How computers
 communicate would depend on the protocol.
 Back then, we had File Transfer Protocol.